agskwira/AgnieszkaSkwira_Portfolio/README.md

-# Portfolio Agnieszka Skwira junior tester
+# Portfolio Agnieszka Skwira Junior Tester
 ## About me :earth_africa:

 I am a professional team member and leader experienced in modern measurement techniques.
 In my work, I faced QC and QA tasks.
 I also worked closely with developers in order to adjust the software to the team and organization’s needs.
 I love constant development and I easily adapt to new situations.
 I love working with software and Improving it.
 That's why I decided to change my career path.
 I’m open to new testing challenges, and in the future, I would like to develop myself in the field of test automation.